 Connecticut Children’s Office for Community Child Health (the Office) is excited to launch the Kohl’s Start Childhood Off Right (Kohl’s SCOR) initiative to prevent childhood obesity from birth.
 The initiative is funded through a generous grant from Kohl’s.
-The most recent Community Health Needs Assessment done by Connecticut Children’s Medical Center in 2016 identified the need to decrease the prevalence and comorbidity of childhood obesity, and Kohl’s SCOR will address that need.
+The most recent Community Health Needs Assessment done by Connecticut Children’s in 2016 identified the need to decrease the prevalence and comorbidity of childhood obesity, and Kohl’s SCOR will address that need.

 Childhood obesity has tripled in the past 30 years and disproportionately affects low income, black, and Latino children.
 Obese children are at increased risk for chronic health problems, including heart disease, diabetes, joint problems, asthma, and mental health disorders.
 A recently released University of Connecticut study showed that 32 percent of Hartford 3-5 year olds are overweight or obese.
 Obese school aged children have a higher risk than normal weight children of becoming obese adolescents and adults.
 The direct costs of childhood obesity are estimated to be over $14 billion annually, according to a study published in the journal Health Affairs.